|

 me immortality and completeness, those two enduring forces which are

 to be praised with good thinking."
 (Y51.7).
+Third, we are told that when we

 follow the path of God's divine values, we give completeness to God.